 Every year there are a number of projects that have an 'external supervisor'.
-These projects generally arise either because of contacts that the student has made themselves (e.g., with a former employer) or because CS staff have academic collaborations outside the department that have generated project ideas.
+These projects generally arise either because of contacts that the student has made themselves (e.g., with a former employer), or because CS staff have academic collaborations outside the department that have generated project ideas, or because an external organisation or person has come to us with a project proposal.